READY TO PURCHASE YOUR COURSE? GO STRAIGHT TO OUR CATALOG.

 CBT Brings New Types of Questions

-New question types will be introduced with the new CBT exam format.
-The new CBT exams will not only have the traditional multiple-choice questions but four additional question types.
+New question types have been introduced with the new CBT exam format.
+The CBT exams have not only the traditional multiple-choice questions, but four additional question types.
 They are referred to by the NCEES as AITs, Alternative Item Types.
 The four new question types include:

 - Multiple correct options – allows multiple choices to be correct and can have more than the usual four possible answers

 - Point and click – click on part of a graphic to answer